 The internet is filled with many great tips and resources on the subject.
-We’ve distilled the most common advice to help you and your children grieve, mourn and cope.
+We’ve distilled the most common advice on coping with pet loss to help you and your children get through grieving and mourning.

 It’s OK to be upset about a pet’s death